New DNC debate rules open door for Bloomberg to make stage

 Brad Bauman, a senior adviser to Andrew Yang, said on Twitter, "If you look at the new DNC debate thresholds as anything other than 'Get Andrew Yang off stage and put Mike Bloomberg on,' Then you are high."

-The threshold is a big step up from the one that will be used for next week's debate between the Iowa caucuses and New Hampshire primary, which set the bar at only five percent support in four national polls.
+The threshold is a big step up from the one that will be used for next Friday's debate, between the Iowa caucuses and New Hampshire primary, which set the bar at only 5 percent support in four national polls.

 So far, just three candidates appear to have registered enough support to make the stage: Sanders, Massachusetts Sen. Elizabeth Warren, and former Vice President Joe Biden.